-Gloucester City manager Daf Williams praised his team following a solid 2-0 away victory against Gosport Borough on Wednesday night.
+Gloucester City manager Daf Williams praised his team after their commanding 2-0 victory over Gosport Borough on Wednesday night.
+The win marked a significant achievement for the Tigers, especially on the road.

-City dominated the first half, controlling possession and creating numerous chances, but couldn’t find the net before halftime.
-The breakthrough came in the 68th minute when Harry Pinchard curled a stunning shot from outside the box into the top-left corner, giving the visitors the lead.
+Gloucester dominated the first half with numerous chances and controlled possession but went into halftime scoreless.
+The breakthrough finally came in the 68th minute when Harry Pinchard unleashed a beautiful curling shot from outside the box, striking the top left corner to give the visitors the lead.

-Gloucester maintained their 2-0 lead, securing a valuable three points on the road against a Gosport team that had won six of their last seven home matches.
+Gloucester held firm to secure a vital three points away from home against a Gosport team that had impressively won six of their previous seven home matches.

-This victory also marked Gloucester’s first clean sheet in 10 games.
-Williams emphasized the defensive improvement: “We’ve been craving a clean sheet for a while.
-We were frustrated at Tiverton, Sholing, and even Walton with how those games ended.
-We’re pleased with the clean sheet and with Thompson’s performance, but everyone deserves credit for their part tonight.”
+It was Gloucester’s first clean sheet in 10 games, something Williams emphasized as a critical aspect for the team moving forward.
+“We’ve been craving a clean sheet for a while.
+We were disappointed at Tiverton, Sholing and even Walton with how those games ended.
+We’re pleased with the clean sheet and Thompson deserves praise along with everyone who contributed.”

-Looking ahead, Williams stressed the importance of consistency: “Our away form hasn’t been good enough, so we need to back this up for the rest of the season.
-But for now, I want the players to enjoy this feeling — coming away from home, producing that kind of performance, and keeping a clean sheet.
-Ultimately, though, we focus on Saturday’s game.”
+Williams concluded, urging his squad to maintain this level: “Our away form needs to improve, so now we have to back this up for the rest of the season.
+But first, I want the players to enjoy this – the feeling of coming away from home with a performance like that and a clean sheet.
+Ultimately, though, our focus is on Saturday.”

 Gosport Borough: Blackledge, Williams, Wassmer, Tomasso, Ngalo, Kasimu, Fernandes, Greenwood (Read 60), Buse, Kavanagh, Taylor.